How to Increase Sales by Managing Your Time More Effectively

 How to Make the Most of Your Time

 To answer the second question about maximizing the time you do have with your customers, we will discuss bringing together your Customer Relationship Management tool (CRM), where you’re managing your accounts, tasks, activity history, and opportunity pipeline, with your Business Intelligence solution (BI), where you’re pulling data from your systems together to gain actionable insights.
-From there, you will be able to make decisions about the most valuable ways to spend your time to ultimately increase sales.
+From there, you will be able to make decisions about the most valuable ways to spend your time to improve the entire sales process and drive revenue.

 If you already have a BI tool, you’re likely no stranger to your bill-to-customer report, which shows your historical activities and bookings.
 In this simplified view, you can see the number of sales activities your team has made with each customer, the number of bookings made per customer, and a calculation of how much revenue you’ve generated per activity.